YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 def goto(url, referer: nil, timeout: nil, waitUntil: nil)
 ```

 Returns the main resource response.
-In case of multiple redirects, the navigation will resolve with the response of the
+In case of multiple redirects, the navigation will resolve with the first
-last redirect.
+non-redirect response.

 The method will throw an error if:
 - there's an SSL error (e.g. in case of self-signed certificates).